agentcommunity/AgentInterfaceDiscovery/packages/web/aid-generator/app/resolve/README.md

 # AID Resolver Playground: Reference Implementation

 This directory contains a complete, best-practices reference implementation for an **Agent Interface Discovery (AID) Client**.
-It is built on top of the canonical `@aid/core` library.
+It is built on top of the canonical `@aid/core` library to provide a polished, interactive, and developer-friendly UI for exploring AID-enabled domains.

 ## Architecture

-The implementation is broken into two key parts: the **core resolver engine** (which lives in `@aid/core`) and the **React UI components** in this directory (`components/resolver/` and `app/resolve/page.tsx`).
+The implementation is broken into two key parts: the **core resolver engine** (which lives in `@aid/core`) and a suite of **React UI components** in this directory that render the resolution process.

-The `lib/resolver.ts` and `lib/generator.ts` files in this application are now simple pass-throughs, re-exporting the canonical functions from `@aid/core/browser`.
-This ensures the UI is always using the spec-compliant, authoritative logic.

 ### 1. The Core Resolver Engine (`@aid/core/resolver.ts`)